bernardio5/bookie/README.md

 If you have 50 books, or 500, you can organize them informally, but 50k is another matter-- it's a library so big that you'll never know what's in it.
 For comparison, public school libraries in the US usually have around 12,000 books.
 A university library will have 100,000, and will employ dozens of people to maintain itself.
 The PG books are organized by a number that is basically the order in which they were added, which is fine for automated traversal, but not a good library experience.
 PG maintains a set of XML bibliographic records, but still: this is a big job.
 Librarians get advanced degrees about sorting this many books.

 The Calibre program has excellent search and organization, and automated scanning and integration of new documents, but loading 50k books into it takes a few days, and starting it with the loaded database is not a good experience.

-But, once I load the ePubs I've made and got the database running, I can do topic searches, which is kind of amazing.
-Apparently, I own 182 books about pirates.
+I've written code that uses the GB books and metadata to make an HTML tree that links authors, books, titles, and subjects.
+The Library of Congress LCC/LCSH data in the GB metadata is the basis of the subject organization, and then, well, authors and titles.
+The goal here is a directory that you can drop onto a home server, that is just HTML, no javascript, no PHP, no database, just HTML: got that.
+I need to make the pages a little prettier.

+I'd also like to cull the books some.
+I don't care about the periodicals, the children's lit, the sermons, the defenses of slavery, etc.

 <b>About the racism</b>